 The Latest from Butterwell Farm

 We completed a full internal renovation and damp proofing of Buzzard Barn on time this June and we have already had a month worth of guests.
 We are very pleased with the feedback received so far and we hope you will have the opportunity to enjoy the property in the future.
 If you would like to see the new photos you can see them on our website: Buzzard Barn.
-If you would like to book Buzzard Barn between June and October please visit Holiday Cottages.
-For bookings November to March please do so on our booking page.

 We will be rebuilding the porch, re-slating the roof, relaying the driveway and landscaping around the outside of the property in Spring 2019.